gnn4dr/DRKG/Readme.md

 ## Tools to analyze DRKG
-We provide notebooks to analyze DRKG with some deep learning frameworks.
-Before using the notebooks, you need to install the deep learning frameworks:
+We analyze DRKG with some deep learning frameworks, including [DGL](https://github.com/dmlc/dgl) (a framework for graph neural networks) and [DGL-KE](https://github.com/awslabs/dgl-ke) (a library for computing knowledge graph embeddings).
+Please follow the instructions below to install the deep learning frameworks.

 ### Install PyTorch
 Currently all notebooks use PyTorch as Deep Learning backend.
 For install other version of pytorch please goto [Install PyTorch](https://pytorch.org/)